Ratgeber

 Step 1: Connect two modules in series

-Total voltage: If you connect two modules in series, you simply add the voltages of the individual modules.
+Total voltage: Add the voltages together.
 Total voltage = 41.76V * 2 = 83.52V

-Step 2: Connect two rows in parallel
+Step 2: Connect two series in parallel

-Total voltage: Remains the same as the voltage of a series.
+Total voltage: remains the same as the voltage of a series.
 Total voltage = 83.52 V

-Total current: Here you add the currents of the two rows.
+Total current: Add the currents together.
 Total current = 2.40A + 2.40A = 4.80A

 Advantages of the mixed circuit: